About Student Directed Seminars

 What is the Student Directed Seminars Program?

-The Student Directed Seminars Program is a student-driven program that puts you in charge of your education.
-An expansion of the directed studies option offered by most departments, this program allows senior undergraduate students to initiate and coordinate small, collaborative, group learning experiences.
-The UBC program began in 1999, and is modeled on a student-directed seminar program at the University of California at Berkeley.
+The Student Directed Seminars (SDS) program is a student-driven experience that allows undergraduate students to take charge of their education.
+An expansion of the directed studies option offered by most departments, the SDS program provides upper-year undergraduate students with the opportunity to participate in an enriched educational experience by initiating, coordinating, and leading small, collaborative, group learning experiences for their peers on a topic of their choosing.

-Comments from Past Participants
+Comments from 2012-2013 Coordinators and Participants

 Want To Get Involved?

-As a Course Participant
+As a Seminar Participant

-As a Course Coordinator
+As a Seminar Coordinator

 Frequently Asked Questions